godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ---
 title: "Godot 4.1 is here, smoother, more reliable, and with plenty of new features"
-excerpt: "Four months after the release of Godot 4.0 in march 2023, we are happy to bring you Godot 4.1, an update that follows our pledge with a focus on stability, performance, and polish."
+excerpt: "Four months after the release of Godot 4.0, we are excited to bring you Godot 4.1 — an update with a focus on stability, performance, and polish."
 categories: ["release"]
 author: "Godot contributors"
 image: /storage/blog/covers/godot-4-1-is-here.webp
 date: 2023-07-06 12:00:00
 ---

-Four months after the release of Godot 4.0 in march 2023, we are happy to bring you Godot 4.1, an update that follows our pledge with a focus on stability, performance, and polish.
+After [four months of work](/article/godot-4-0-sets-sail), we are excited to bring you Godot 4.1!
+It's an update that follows our pledge to improve upon Godot 4.0 with frequent incremental releases — with a focus on stability, performance, and polish.

-As always, this version comes with welcome new features, like the improved AI avoidance and the ability to detach script editors and put them on other monitors.
+As always, a new release comes with a bunch of welcome new features, like the improved AI navigation avoidance and the ability to detach code editors and put them on other displays.

 ![The code editor detached from the main editor window](/storage/blog/godot-4-1-is-here/detached-code-editor.png)

-Still, we took great care to prioritize the bugs you encountered in Godot 4.0.
-This update fixes over 1,000 of them and should feel more reliable overall.
-We will keep this effort going throughout the year to make Godot one of the most stable general-purpose game engines out there.
+Still, we took great care to prioritize the bugs you have encountered in 4.0.
+This update fixes over 900 issues that users have reported from using Godot 4 or while helping contributors test 4.1 with pre-release builds.
+The engine should feel more reliable overall.
+We will continue improving stability, performance, and workflows with every upcoming feature release of Godot 4.

+For most games and apps made with 4.0 it should be relatively safe to migrate to 4.1.
+Don't forget to always make backups when moving versions, even minor.
+Better yet, prefer using a version control system, such as Git, and commit a version of your project before the migration.

-If you wish to get straight into action, you can [download Godot 4.1 now](https://godotengine.org/download/).
+**If you wish to get straight into the action, you can [download Godot 4.1 now](https://godotengine.org/download/).** Or stick around and read more about the most notable changes of this release.
+You can also watch this great highlights video by [GDQuest](https://www.gdquest.com/):

-This release was made possible by our dedicated core development team and the help of over 300 contributors!
-We warmly thank you all for your work and dedication.

-For an exhaustive list of all the bug fixes and improvements, head on over to our [interactive changelog](https://godotengine.github.io/godot-interactive-changelog/#4.1).

-Once again, you can get the main highlights in this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PAtG_fHhIx8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>